Casey Stratton: Career

-In 1997, after deciding not to renew his contract with Magic Records, Casey began his first self-produced album, Lily Sleeps.
-This project marked an experimental phase for Casey.
-Over 90 tracks were written and recorded during this time.
-While the album was never released in CD format, it is now available in the DIGITAL MUSIC STORE at www.caseystratton.com.

-Also in 1997, Casey recorded a cover of the song Regret for Blue Order - A Trance Tribute to New Order.
+In 1997, Casey began his first self-produced album, Lily Sleeps.
 The songs from Lily Sleeps gained some industry attention and Casey signed a publishing contract with Rondor Music Publishing in 1997.
 It was during this time that Casey began recording Whirlwind Medusa.
 This is also when the first recordings of future favorites Hollow and House of Jupiter were completed.
 In 1999 Casey was informed that his contract with Rondor Music Publishing would not be renewed.
-This led to a dark period in the performer's life.
 In the summer of 2000 Stratton moved to Chicago where he began a nearly two-year hiatus from the record industry.
 He immersed himself in writing and recorded an independent album called The Winter Children.
-Many of these tracks would be re-recorded later and included on his Sony release Standing at the Edge.
+Many of these tracks were re-recorded later and included on his Sony release Standing at the Edge.

-Casey returned to the recording industry in 2002.
-Shortly after moving to New York City, Stratton inked a deal with Sony Music. in January 2003 he flew to Los Angeles to begin recording Standing at the Edge with legendary producer Patrick Leonard.
-Originally intended for an August 2003 release, Standing at the Edge was initially delayed until October 2003.
-Eventually the album would be delayed yet again and ultimately released in on January 20, 2004.
+In 2002, after moving to New York City, Stratton agreed a deal with Sony Music.
+In January 2003 he began recording Standing at the Edge with producer Patrick Leonard.
+The album was delayed, ultimately released on January 20, 2004.